 #2.
 DeWalt DWD210G Corded Drill – Best Value for Money

-DeWalt has a reputation for making fine tools, and the DWD210G is certainly no exception.
+DeWalt has a reputation for making fine tools, and the DWD210G corded drill is certainly no exception.

 The DWD210G sports a soft pistol grip that makes it easy on your hands, even if you’re needing to use it all day long.
 That also helps you to put more downward pressure on a screw if need be, without also putting similar pressure on your wrist, shoulder, and elbow.

-Don’t let its comfort fool you, however — this machine can deliver some serious torque.
+Don’t let its comfort fool you, however — this corded drill can deliver some serious torque.
 The 10-amp motor is more than capable of drilling through steel, while still being controlled enough to handle woodworking applications without chewing up your lumber in the process.

 It is a little more expensive than some of its competition, but it should provide years of valuable service, which is more than enough to compensate for the price difference.